JuliaLang/julia/doc/stdlib/base.rst

 .. function:: cumprod(A, [dim])

    Cumulative product along a dimension.
+   The dimension defaults to 1.

 .. function:: cumprod!(B, A, [dim])

    Cumulative product of ``A`` along a dimension, storing the result in ``B``.
+   The dimension defaults to 1.

 .. function:: cumsum(A, [dim])

    Cumulative sum along a dimension.
+   The dimension defaults to 1.

 .. function:: cumsum!(B, A, [dim])

    Cumulative sum of ``A`` along a dimension, storing the result in ``B``.
+   The dimension defaults to 1.

 .. function:: cumsum_kbn(A, [dim])

    Cumulative sum along a dimension, using the Kahan-Babuska-Neumaier compensated summation algorithm for additional accuracy.
+   The dimension defaults to 1.

 .. function:: cummin(A, [dim])

    Cumulative minimum along a dimension.
+   The dimension defaults to 1.

 .. function:: cummax(A, [dim])

    Cumulative maximum along a dimension.
+   The dimension defaults to 1.

 .. function:: diff(A, [dim])